teese/weighslide/README.md

 The first and last array slices always contain flanking "not a number" (Nan) values, which are ignored in all calculations.
 The first and last output values therefore do not represent results from true, full-length windows.

 # Installation

+`pip install weighslide`

 Weighslide depends on the following:
 * python (tested for version 3.5)
 * numpy
 * pandas
 * matplotlib

 For Windows users, we recommend Anaconda python 3.x.
-The Anaconda package should contain all required python modules.
+The Anaconda package should contain all required python packages.

-To install as a python module, allowing `import weighslide`, open the command console and navigate to the weighslide folder
+To install as a python package from GitHub, download and unzip the latest release and run `python setup.py install` in the relevant package folder.
-containing setup.py.
-Run the following:

-`python setup.py install`

 # Test
-To test the module, open the command console and navigate to the folder
+To test the package, open the command console and navigate to the folder
 containing weighslide.py.
 Run the following:

 `python weighslide.py [1,1,"x",1,1] mean -r [1,1,2,3,5,8,13,21,34]`